ElijahOluwasegun/recipe-page-coding-challenge/README-template.md

 ### What I learned

-One of my major learnings while working through this project is making use of two classes in a class.
-For example:
+During this project, I learned how to use multiple classes on a single HTML element, as shown below:

 ```html
 <ul class="list meal-ingredients"></ul>